backstage/backstage/docs/features/software-catalog/catalog-customization.md

 ## Table Options

-The tables used within Backstage are built on top of [`@material-table/core`](https://material-table-core.github.io/) and the `CatalogIndexPage` has a `tableOptions` prop that allows you to customize the underlying table to a certain extent, there are some hard coded Backstage settings that can't be changed.
+The tables used within Backstage are built on top of [`@material-table/core`](https://material-table-core.github.io/) and the `CatalogIndexPage` has a `tableOptions` prop that allows you to customize the underlying table to a certain extent, but there are some hard coded Backstage settings that can't be changed.
 Here's an example of how to use this prop to disable the search filter field in the table's header:

 ```tsx title="packages/app/src/App.tsx"
 <Route